 Osseointegration:

 The second step is what separates implants from other dental prostheses.
-Once the implant is placed, the jawbone is allowed to grow around the implant, making it part of the jaw.
+Once the implant is placed, the jawbone can grow around it, making it part of the jaw.
 This process, called osseointegration, takes from three to six months.

 Attaching the post: